Rodrigo Bentancur

-He started his career in the youth system of Argentine side Boca Juniors in 2009.
-He was promoted to the senior squad in 2015, and won two Primera División titles and a Copa Argentina with the team.
-He was signed by Italian club Juventus in 2017, where he won three consecutive Serie A titles, among other trophies.
-In January 2022, Bentancur joined Tottenham Hotspur in the Premier League.
+Bentancur started his career in the youth system of Argentine side Boca Juniors in 2009.
+He was promoted to the senior squad in 2015, winning two Primera División titles and a Copa Argentina with the team.
+He was then signed by Italian club Juventus in 2017, where he won three consecutive Serie A titles, among other trophies.
+In January 2022, Bentancur joined English side Tottenham Hotspur, winning the UEFA Europa League three and a half seasons later.

 At international level, Bentancur was a member of the Uruguay U20 squad that won the 2017 South American U-20 Championship.
-He made his senior debut for Uruguay in 2017, representing the side at the FIFA World Cup in 2018 and 2022 and the Copa América in 2019 and 2021.
+He made his senior debut for Uruguay in 2017, representing the side at the FIFA World Cup in 2018 and 2022, and the Copa América in 2019, 2021 and 2024.

+Early life

+Bentancur was born on 25 June 1997 in Nueva Helvecia, Colonia to Roberto Bentancur and Mary Colmán.
+He has a younger brother, Damián, and was nicknamed Lolo growing up as Damián couldn't pronounce Rodrigo as a child.
+Bentancur is of Irish, Spanish, and Swiss descent.

+When Bentancur was four years of age, his mother died of an undisclosed illness.
+Thereafter, he wore the number 30 shirt in her honour; an homage of her birthday.
+Roberto eventually remarried to Cecilia Agredi, an Argentine of Italian descent.
+Together, the two bore female twins, Cande and Mica, Rodrigo and Damián's half-sisters.

+Passionate about football since childhood, Bentancur eventually enrolled in Boca Juniors youth academy in 2009 after Horacio Anselmi, a longtime representative for the club, scouted him.